-Your jacuzzi has provided you plenty of fun and relaxation all summer and early fall, but now that the weather is on its way to becoming much cooler, you might be finished with your hot tub fun until next spring – unless you enjoy cold weather soaks (which can be just as much fun!)
+Your jacuzzi has offered ample fun and relaxation throughout summer and early fall.
+As the weather turns cooler, you might pause your hot tub enjoyment until next spring – unless you relish chilly soaks, which can be equally delightful!

 Drain or Change the Water